PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/utilities/copyToClipboard/functions/copyToClipboard.md

 \> **copyToClipboard**(`text`): `void`

-This utility function copy the text into the clipboard (test change).
+Copies the given text to the clipboard.

 ## Parameters

 • **text**: `string`

-The content that need to be copied.
+The content that needs to be copied to the clipboard.

 ## Returns